 How many Languages are dying?

 For a language to be considered living, it should be constantly evolving and changing, as new words are added.
 This is brought about by technology and social changes.
 For example, with the advent of inventions that didn’t exist before, social media and impulses from the youth.
 Latin is considered by many as a dead language, as it is no longer contributed to.
 It is, however, still predominant throughout the legal and medical fields.
-Of the 7k+ list, many of the languages in question are slowing beginning to die out.
+Of the 7k+ list, many of the languages in question are slowly beginning to die out.

 As with the survival of the fittest, certain languages take preference.
 English is now widely spoken throughout the world.
 And when countries place preference over some languages in schools, the survival chances for others are slim.
 When you stop teaching a language to children, there are no future speakers to preserve the language.
 As the current speakers age and begin to pass away, they take with them a world of knowledge, never to be recovered.
 This is how many languages disappear forever.

 It might surprise you to know that in North America, for example, 165 indigenous languages actually exist.
 But most of them are only spoken by a handful of now-elderly people.
 Just eight of them are spoken by more than 10,000.
 The survival outlook of these languages is grim.
 Demographic shifts can be blamed for the long term loss of languages over time.
 As European settlers took route around the world in the Americas, Asia, Africa and Australia languages have gradually become extinct.
 If we carry on at the current rate, Ethnologue predicts that at least 3,000 languages will be wiped out altogether come the next century.
 Almost half of the total list today!